Force over Distance: Chapter 42

 Riley smiled.
 “This doesn’t turn on a whim.”

-“Perhaps not a whim,” Rush said darkly, “but I’d imagine the criteria upon which it does turn to be profoundly subtle.”
+“Perhaps not a whim,” Rush countered, “but I’d imagine the criteria upon which it does turn to be profoundly subtle.”

 “I’m rooting for you, Nick,” Riley said, “but your survival comes through the eye of a needle.”
 He plucked a blade of grass, then let the wind catch it from between his fingers.
 “This place is nice.
 Did you grow up here?”

-“No,” Rush smiled faintly.
-“I grew up on the south bank of the river Clyde.
+“No,” Rush said.
+“I grew up on the south bank of the River Clyde.
 They built ships there.
 Not starships.
 Sailing ships.
 Or, rather, they did.
-By the time I was born, the place had turned into a real fuckin’ shithole.
+By the time I was born, the place’d turned to a real fuckin’ shithole.
 Because, y’see, as a mode of transit,” the man continued, drizzling just a hint of poisoned honey over his words, “sailing was abandoned.
 It was reserved for war and leisure.
 Entire communities were destroyed.
 A sliver of a wider culture.
 A way of life.
 And no one thinks of the ships themselves.
 Why would they?
 They don’t have fuckin’ feelings.
-It’s all just written off as progress, I suppose.
+It’s all written off as progress, I suppose.
 And rightly so.”

+Riley looked at him solemnly.
 “Do you understand what you just said?”
-Riley whispered, his expression complex.

-“Look, if you’re plannin’ on killin’ me for it, give me three minutes of lead time; I’d like to smoke a cigarette.”
+“If you’re plannin’ on killing me for it, give me three minutes of lead time; I’d like to smoke a cigarette.”

 Riley smiled, his eyes glittering.
 “You’re charming,” he whispered, like the idea was a knife to the heart.
 “You’re very charming.”